 The Three Lions

-The three lions is a symbol of England, it can be seen on the Royal Coat of Arms, as well as on the England national football team’s badge.
+The symbol can be seen on the Royal Coat of Arms, as well as on the England national football team’s badge.
 It is said to have originated from the coat of arms of Richard the Lionheart, who was King of England in the 12th century.

 The Crown